Photo by Innerbody Research

 Let’s look at each of these ingredients to paint a clear picture of how Rugiet Ready fights ED.

-Typically, sildenafil starts working within 30 minutes, and its effect can last 4-6 hours.
-If you take traditional sildenafil after a heavy meal, though, you might wait closer to an hour or even two hours before feeling the full effects.
+Typically, sildenafil starts working within 30 minutes, and its effect can last 4-6 hours.7 If you take traditional sildenafil after a heavy meal, though, it may take longer to feel the full effects (and some men may not feel them at all, depending on metabolism and dose).
 Rugiet Ready is generally less affected by meal type or size thanks to its sublingual absorption.

-Sildenafil has been studied extensively and prescribed widely, but it can be dangerous if you have cardiovascular issues, especially if you’re taking medication for conditions like high blood pressure.
+Sildenafil has been studied extensively and prescribed widely, but it can be dangerous if you have cardiovascular issues, especially if you’re taking medication for conditions like high blood pressure (such as those with nitrates).
 During your doctor’s consultation, you’ll need to provide a recent blood pressure reading, and you’ll want to divulge any cardiovascular diagnoses you’ve received and discuss whether PDE-5 inhibitors would be safe for you.

 Other potential side effects of sildenafil include: